-Here’s the deal: although I have a machine quilting tutorial here on the blog, I know that I only skim the surface on what magic you can wield on your home sewing machine.
+Here’s the deal: although I have a machine quilting tutorial here on the blog, and also a post dedicated just to straight line machine quilting, I know that I only skim the surface on what magic you can wield on your home sewing machine.
 The quilting world is huuuge and the possibilities are endless!
 So even though I love thinking that you and I are quilting together in spirit like two peas in a pod, I also want to bring a few more amazing quilters and authors into the mix.
 So let me share with you the best machine quilting books you can buy that will catapult your quilting into a whole new league of sewing.

 The 5 Best Machine Quilting Books